-Each spring, the cherry blossom trees in parks throughout Toronto attract tens of thousands of visitors for the centuries-old tradition of ‘hanami’, which translates to “flower viewing” in Japanese.
+Each spring, the cherry blossom trees in parks throughout Toronto attract tens of thousands of visitors from near and far for the centuries-old tradition of ‘hanami’, which translates to “flower viewing” in Japanese.

 Crowds flock to hot spots like High Park and Trinity Bellwoods known for their many blooming Sakura trees, and if you’re wondering when to see them this season, there is already a forecast of their estimated timeline.

-According to local blog High Park Sakura Watch, a website dedicated to tracking the progress of the Sakura cherry blossom trees, the buds are already developing ahead of schedule showing a “nuanced copper colour”, which places them between Stages 1 and 2 of their development.
+According to local blog High Park Sakura Watch, a website dedicated to tracking the progress of the Sakura cherry blossom trees, this year’s bloom should occur during the typical time of late April into early May due to our more normal winter season this year.

 While the most popular destination to see cherry blossoms in Toronto is High Park, which boasts an impressive number of 2050 Sakura trees, there are plenty of other less-crowded parks in the city to see the beautiful blooms.